-Action: The arrival of RCES or even a free trader would be a traumatic event on a world.
-Whilst most Traveller literature explores such contacts from RCES' point of view it would be interesting to explore the same from a survivor point of view.
+The arrival of RCES or even a free trader would be a traumatic event on a world.
+Whilst most Traveller literature explores such contacts from the RCES point of view it would be interesting to explore the same from a survivor point of view.
 At its most simple the arrival of such a technologically superior force is likely to split survivor groups between those who want to reclaim the stars and those who are now confirmed xenophobes.
 Both camps would in turn divide between those who a motivated by altruism, and those who have only self interest at heart.
-The players should represent one group and then through either persuasion or force tryr and win the other groups over.
-The adventure could use a "political influence" points scheme as some other Traveller political adventures have done, or it could be a more limited shoot'em up.
-The guilds could be expected to be particulary xenophobic, although the timely rival of a Guild craft could lead to an interesting stand-off or possible civil war.
+The players should represent one group and then through either persuasion or force try and win the other groups over.
+The adventure could use a ‘political influence’ points scheme as some other Traveller political adventures have done, or it could be a more limited shoot-’em-up.
+The guilds could be expected to be particularly xenophobic, although the timely rival of a Guild craft could lead to an interesting stand-off or possible civil war.
 Either way, the players will soon be reminiscing about the good old days when they only had their natural survival to worry about!

 What energy sources existed on these worlds?
-Whilst on worlds with native life they would have had coal, oil, and gas the fact is that the vast majority of the Imperiums world's, and practically 100% of it "settlements" had no such natural power sources and were dependent on nuclear or solar power.
-These were in turn totally depedent on control systems, which made ideal targets for software or hardware kills.
+Whilst on worlds with native life they would have had coal, oil, and gas the fact is that the vast majority of the Imperium’s worlds, and practically 100% of its ‘settlements’ had no such natural power sources and were dependent on nuclear or solar power.
+These were in turn totally dependent on control systems, which made ideal targets for software or hardware kills.
 The effects of deliberate meltdown, or of SPSS transmission beams being used as weapons, or the SPSS themselves being hurled from orbit do not bear thinking about, and the remains are not a pretty sight even today.
-On some world's alternate power sources existed, but again they were usually dependent on computerised control systems.
+On some worlds alternate power sources existed, but again they were usually dependent on computerised control systems.
 For instance wet worlds usually had hydro-electric stations, and those with large moons had tidal power.
 Many worlds with standard or dense atmospheres had wind farms.
 Worlds with a high vulcanisation indexes often had geothermal stations.

 If surviving dirtside was tough, think about what was happening in interstellar space:

-Ships in jump Immune from the virus, a ship was safe until it emerged from jump.
-Then if the virus was active in system it was probably be infected mere seconds after its first transponder transmission.
+- Immune from the Virus, a ship was safe until it emerged from jump.
+Then if the Virus was active in system it was probably be infected mere seconds after its first transponder transmission.
 Then, stuck out at a 100 diameter jump point it had little chance of making it to safety and few could drop dirtside with no computer control of the M-drive.
 In these cases alternative means of transport became necessary, using ships boats or even survival globes or re-entry shields to make the journey to safety.
 The general rule was that the simpler the craft the more chances there were of it operating.
 Either way most craft survived at most 90 days before victuals and power gave out.

-Space stations The biggest graveyards were the space stations.
-Even the artificial habitats, with their dependence on computer-regulated lighting, recycling and sheilding were not immune.
-A mass evacuation program was started using the few small craft who had escaped the virus, or else habitants moved into the docked craft where there was more scope for jury-rigging survival systems, although conditions on them proved little better.
-The sad fact is that an estimated 90% of all people in space at the time of a virus strike perished within 3 months, with 70% dying in the first 72 hours.
+- The biggest graveyards were the space stations.
+Even the artificial habitats, with their dependence on computer-regulated lighting, recycling and shielding were not immune.
+A mass evacuation program was started using the few small craft that had escaped the Virus, or else habitants moved into the docked craft where there was more scope for jury-rigging survival systems, although conditions on them proved little better.
+The sad fact is that an estimated 90% of all people in space at the time of a Virus strike perished within 3 months, with 70% dying in the first 72 hours. (return)